usatlas/AFdocs/tier3docs/UserOnboarding/facility.md

 ### University of Chicago (UChicago)

 The ATLAS Analysis Facility at UChicago offers users a mix of traditional batch computing alongside of forward-looking technologies like Kubernetes, Jupyter and Dask.
-This af is funded by NSF and co-located with MWT2-UC to complement the two DOE funded analyss facilities at SLAC and BNL.
+The facility is funded by the NSF and co-located with MWT2-UC, complementing the two DOE funded analyss facilities at SLAC and BNL.

-This facility offers 3 modes of access: Traditional Tier-3, Jupyter Notebook and Coffea.
-It provides up to 1PB of local disk storage, ~1000 CPU cores and close integration with MWT2, each user starts with 5TB$DATA (which can be raised up to 10TB) and 100GB$HOME.
-UChicago is available to all US-ATLAS collaborators with secure authentication through federated login via CIlogon including cern login.
+This facility offers 3 modes of access: Traditional Tier-3 (interactive login and batch), Jupyter notebooks with a contaier images created for machine learning applications, and columnar reserearch tools ServiceX and Coffea.
+It provides 1PB of local disk storage, approximately 1000 CPU cores with potential flocking to MWT2-cores.
+Each user starts with 5TB of storage in $DATA (which can be raised up to 10TB), and 100GB in your /home directory ($HOME).
+UChicago is available to all U.S. ATLAS members and their international collaborators.
+Authentication is provided with either your home institution or CERN identity.

 ### Stanford Linear Accelerator Center (SLAC)